Mechseroms/easySQL/README.md

 * `easySQL.types.INTEGER`: a basic integer.
 * `easySQL.types.ID`: causes the value to be the primary key in the database table.
 * `easySQL.types.JSON`: serializes a list or dictionary into a string to be inserted and selected from the database table.
+* `easySQL.types.CHOICE: a defauly choice column that validates data to be 'yes' or 'no'

 Below is an example of easySQL at its current state at its bare minimum: